sass/sass/doc-src/SASS_CHANGELOG.md

 * `type-of` -- Returns the type of a value.
 * `unit` -- Returns the units associated with a number.
+* `unitless` -- Returns whether a number has units or not.

 ### `@warn`